 Ethan Brosh is a heavy metal guitarist from Boston, Massachusetts.
-Ethan is best known for his solo work and for his work as the lead guitarist in the band Angels of Babylon.
+Ethan is best known for his solo work and for his work as the lead guitarist in the band Burning Heat.

-Ethan is known for his love of vintage 1980s amplifiers and guitars such as the Washburn EC36, BC Rich Gunslinger and ADA MP1 PreampIn more recent years Ethan has been exclusively playing through the ISP Technologies Theta amp in all its different versions .
+Ethan is known for his love of vintage 1980s amplifiers and guitars such as the Washburn EC29, BC Rich Gunslinger and ADA MP1 PreampIn more recent years Ethan has been exclusively playing through the ISP Technologies Theta amp in all its different versions .

 In June 2012, Brosh released a music video for his song "Downward Spiral" off of his "Out of Oblivion" album.
 The song and video feature George Lynch of Dokken and Lynch Mob.
 Later that same year, in November, Ethan appeared as a guest soloist on the Maxxxwell Carlisle album "Visions of Victory". .
 On April 24, 2013 Ethan started a 25 city US/CANADA tour as direct support of Yngwie Malmsteen with his sister Nili Brosh as second guitarist.

 Ethan released his second solo instrumental album on March 4, 2014 through Carmine Appice's Rocker Records.
 The album was mixed by Max Norman in Stamford, Connecticut.
 The album was mastered by legendary mastering engineer Bob Ludwig at Gateway Mastering in Portland, Maine, and has an appearance by bass player David Ellefson of Megadeth.
 The album artwork is an original painting done by artist Joe Petagno.